What Makes A Great Makeup Artist in 2023?

 Knowing where your strengths lie is what makes a good make-up artist.
 And you’ll only know this when you’ve broadened your experience.

-Don’t turn down any job – you don’t know where it might lead, particularly when you are starting out on your career.
+Don’t turn down any job – you don’t know where it might lead, particularly when you are starting out in your career.

 Jo Chang chose Brushstroke to help her broaden her skills.
 Already working as a make-up artist in fashion, Jo wanted to break into other areas of the industry.
 She knew the solution lay in proper training to give her both the skills and confidence she needed.

 An important part of what makes a great make-up artist is being organised.
 The students who get noticed and chosen for trainee jobs are not only good with the make-up brush.
 They’re willing to work hard and get things done; they’re organised and observant.
-As past Brushstroke student, Dani Haigh explains, continuity is an important responsibility-taking photos, preserving prosthetics and being super observant.
+As a past Brushstroke student, Dani Haigh explains, continuity is an important responsibility-taking photo, preserving prosthetics and being super observant.
 How you organise yourself and your work can really help your job prospects and enable you to achieve a degree of financial security.

 For those with the right skills and attitude, make-up artistry is a great career.
 Look at the variety – from film, TV and stage to fashion, music videos and advertising.
-In every case the make-up artist is vital in helping ensure the success of a production.
+In every case, the make-up artist is vital in helping ensure the success of a production.
 And there are so many opportunities to be creative.
-How about the amazing special effects that transform an actor into fantasy creatures (or Gary Oldman into Winston Churchill).
+How about the amazing special effects that transform an actor into a fantasy creature (or Gary Oldman into Winston Churchill)?
 At the other end of the scale, ‘barely there’ make-up is equally important to make someone look natural on camera.

 We can’t think of a better industry – it’s global, the UK is a major player and the opportunities are numerous.
 But such a great industry deserves well-trained make-up artists.